Accessibility & the Americans with Disabilities Act

 Fixed route ramps: 950 pound capacity, 32″ width, and 48″ length when extended out from bus

 Seats in the front, lower half of the fixed route buses are priority seating for the elderly and passengers with disabilities.
-When a passenger in a wheelchair or scooter needs to utilize one of the two securement locations (located under the flip seats), the operator will ensure that any ambulatory passengers sitting in those seats move to another seat so their mobility aid may be secured.
+If you sit in priority seating and are not elderly or do not have a disability, the operator may request that you vacate the seat for someone who is elderly or has a disability.
+When a passenger in a wheelchair or scooter needs to utilize one of the two securement locations (located under the flip seats), the operator will ensure that any ambulatory passengers sitting in those seats move to another seat so the mobility aid may be secured.

 As required by federal law, automated stop announcements of time points, major intersections, and transfer points are made along each fixed route.
 If temporary bus stops are placed along a detour, operators will manually announce those locations.
 Operators also identify their bus route when stopping at bus stops that serve more than one route.